phuang5/personalwebsite/index.md

 {% include image.html url="images/Peng_19Winter.jpeg" caption="" width="300px" align="right" %}

-I am a Sociology PhD candidate and a Statistics MS student at University of California, Irvine, affiliated with the [Networks, Computation, and Social Dynamics Lab], advised by Professor [Carter T. Butts].
-Before coming to UCI, I received bachelor's degrees in Sociology and Economics from [Peking University]. <br />
+I am a Sociology PhD candidate and a Statistics MS student at University of California, Irvine, affiliated with the <a href="http://ncasd.org/index.html" target="_blank" rel="noopener noreferrer">Networks, Computation, and Social Dynamics Lab</a>, advised by Professor <a href="http://www.carterbutts.com/index.html" target="_blank" rel="noopener noreferrer">Carter T. Butts</a>.
+Before coming to UCI, I received bachelor's degrees in Sociology and Economics from <a href="http://english.pku.edu.cn/" target="_blank" rel="noopener noreferrer">Peking University</a>. <br />

 Broadly interested in social relations and population dynamics, I take a relational and structural approach to studying social processes and people's experience therein.
-My dissertation examines how network dynamics and geopolitical conditions shape internal and international migration, such as the [social and political cleavages behind immobility] of Americans.
-My second line of research studies the spatial distribution of social relations, and its application in understanding the <a href="https://doi.org/10.1073/pnas.2121675119" target="_blank" rel="noopener noreferrer">diffusion of infectious diseases</a> such as COVID-19, and the related [health disparity issues]. <br />
+My dissertation examines how network dynamics and geopolitical conditions shape internal and international migration, such as the <a href="https://arxiv.org/abs/2205.02347" target="_blank" rel="noopener noreferrer">social and political cleavages behind immobility</a> of Americans.
+My second line of research studies the spatial distribution of social relations, and its application in understanding the <a href="https://doi.org/10.1073/pnas.2121675119" target="_blank" rel="noopener noreferrer" rel="noopener noreferrer">diffusion of infectious diseases</a> such as COVID-19, and the related <a href="https://doi.org/10.1073/pnas.2011656117" target="_blank" rel="noopener noreferrer">health disparity issues</a>. <br />

 My methodological work mainly focuses on developing statistical and computational methods to model network relations and population structures (in dynamic and on a large scale).
-I study computational methods for modelling valued/weighted networks, especially for large networks with high edge variance, under the framework of [exponential-family random graph models (ERGMs)].
+I study computational methods for modelling valued/weighted networks, especially for large networks with high edge variance, under the framework of <a href="http://arxiv.org/abs/2111.02372" target="_blank" rel="noopener noreferrer">exponential-family random graph models (ERGMs)</a>.
 In another project, we employ loglinear models and simulated annealing for imputation of three-way array data, which can be applied to infer distributions of multiple demographic characteristics in small-areal units.

 <!--
 My research is driven by interests in general questions about how people get along with each other in various social and geographical spaces: how we connect with our neighbors? what drives people to leave a place, and what holds on them to stay? where are people moving, and how new and old settlers of a place make sense of their relationships?